 Winter Term – Summer Term 2018

-Pono’s art mentorship program (Winter Term–Summer Term 2018) joins older Pono children (ages 6+) with artists to create artwork in a variety of media for the students’ upcoming gallery show.
-Artists include Ali Dineen, Heather Anne Halpert, Bek Millhouse, Sahana Keshav Prasad, Lieh Chen Vertuoso, and David Zukas.
-The students will work with various other visiting artists during the course of the mentorship.
-Each teaching artist guides the children to create a piece that ties in with that artist’s own particular body of work.
+Pono’s art mentorship program joined Pono children with artists to create artwork in a variety of media for a student gallery show.
+Artists included Ali Dineen, Heather Anne Halpert, Bek Millhouse, Jen Neal, Sahana Keshav Prasad, Travis Southworth, Lieh Chen Vertuoso, and David Zukas.
+The students worked with various other visiting artists during the course of the mentorship.
+Each teaching artist guided the children to create a piece that tied in with that artist’s own particular body of work.
 For example, Sahana Keshav Prasad, a textile artist, printed a map of New York City on fabric and asked the students to embroider their favorite places on the map.
 Together, they created a community map that speaks of their place in the city.
 David Zukas, whose paintings are created on doors, invited the children to collaboratively paint their own door.
 He considers doors a “gateway...we must physically and emotionally pass through in order to better comprehend ourselves.”
-The students are encouraged to consider the inspiration and meaning of the works they make.
+The students were encouraged to consider the inspiration and meaning of the works they make.

-On August 25, 2018, the students will present their artwork at a gallery in the Pono space.
-Their work will be for sale, with all proceeds going to Pono’s educational programs.
+On August 25, 2018, the students presented their artwork at a gallery in the Pono space.
+They sold their work, with all proceeds going to Pono’s educational programs.

 Summer Term 2015 – Summer Term 2017

 Over the course of two years, the older Pono students wrote, illustrated, and published The Earthsavers, an eight-chapter comic book.
 They worked with Pono’s literacy instructor to write their story, and later, to adapt the book as a musical, which they performed for the public.
 The students also studied with working artists, who taught them drawing techniques and guided them in the points of comic book illustration.
 The Earthsavers is currently sold at major bookstores in New York City.